 What's the best way to use AI for a business plan?

 Go section by section — executive summary, market analysis, offering, marketing, operations, financial narrative — giving AI your real details for each, rather than asking for a whole plan at once (which produces generic mush).
-Then edit for accuracy and your voice.
+Treat it as a guided conversation: you provide facts, AI structures and writes, you refine.

 Can I trust AI's numbers in a business plan?

-No. AI will invent plausible-sounding figures if you let it.
-Every number, assumption, and projection has to be your real data and judgment — use AI for the words around the numbers, never the numbers themselves.
-A plan built on invented figures is worse than none.
+No. AI will invent plausible-sounding figures if you let it, and they look professional enough to be tempting.
+Every number, assumption, and projection has to be your real data and judgment — treat any figure AI produces as a placeholder to replace.
+A plan built on invented numbers is worse than none.

 How else can AI help with business planning?

-As a sparring partner: ask it to poke holes in your plan, list risks you've missed, or argue the other side.
-It won't be right about everything, but it surfaces angles and investor-style questions worth considering — then you apply your own judgment to what it raises.
+As a sparring partner: ask it to poke holes in your plan, list risks you've missed, play the skeptical investor, or argue against your assumptions.
+It won't be right about everything, but it surfaces angles and investor-style questions worth facing now rather than in a meeting.